Country Profile: Gambia, The

 Environment

-The Gambia faces several environmental challenges, including deforestation, desertification, and water pollution.
-It participates in multiple international environmental agreements concerning biodiversity and climate change initiatives.
+The Gambia faces various environmental challenges, including deforestation, desertification, and water pollution.
+The government is a signatory to multiple international environmental agreements aimed at addressing these issues, including the Climate Change Paris Agreement.

 Transportation